 The art world is not immune to the effects of these light-speed changes.
 Before digitalization, there was one way to produce a series of prints (generally): you brought the painting to a professional who created a “plate” and all prints in the limited edition were produced from that plate onto paper.
 Photographs were produced in the darkroom.

 The term “print” now has multiple meanings due to the introduction of digital printing, not to mention a laser or inkjet printer in almost every home.
-The term giclee entered the scene, and before it was out of its infancy, it was being used to refer to any inkjet print, losing the connotation of quality.* As for a photograph: both the way the image is captured and how the photo is produced have changed and multiplied, and it is no longer restricted to being printed on paper.
+According to atlantagraphicsandprinting.com, the term giclee entered the scene, and before it was out of its infancy, it was being used to refer to any inkjet print, losing the connotation of quality.* As for a photograph: both the way the image is captured and how the photo is produced have changed and multiplied, and it is no longer restricted to being printed on paper.

 The greatest challenge in this arena is finding common ground with terminology and standards for photography.
 To help our photographic artists and their buyers cut through the confusion, MFA has consulted with various professionals and academic experts in this field and we agree on the following basic concepts: (There are more specifics to consider, but these are starting points to get us all on the same page.)